-- 9.3.1.1.
-Dishonesty on an examination, problem solution, exercise, or assignment which is offered by the student in satisfaction of course requirements or as extra credit is a violation of the Professional Scholars' Code.
+- Dishonesty on an examination, problem solution, exercise, or assignment which is offered by the student in satisfaction of course requirements or as extra credit is a violation of the Professional Scholars' Code.
 Dishonesty occurs when a student gives, receives, makes, or uses unauthorized assistance.
 Dishonesty includes but is not limited to the following: using notes or cheat sheets, copying another individual's work, having another person take an examination for the student, giving false reasons for absence or tardiness, or improper use of electronic equipment.
-These actions violate the principles of the Professional Scholars' Code. - 9.3.1.2.
-Plagiarism is the act of passing off the ideas, works, and writings of another as one's own.
+These actions violate the principles of the Professional Scholars' Code. - Plagiarism is the act of passing off the ideas, works, and writings of another as one's own.
 Its most blatant form consists of copying verbatim the work of another without citation.
 This most obvious type of plagiarism requires a degree of premeditation and careful planning, but plagiarism can be the result of carelessness, negligence, or ignorance of acceptable forms of citation.
 An act of plagiarism includes copying of another person's ideas of words, interspersing one's own words within another's work, paraphrasing another's work (using ideas or theory but rewriting the words), fabricating sources of data, and other uses of another's ideas or words without acknowledgement (A.T.
 Still University, Student Handbook, 2008).
 It is incumbent on each student to learn the proper forms of citation and to exercise due caution in the preparation of papers and assignments.
-If there are questions regarding how to apply the Professional Scholars' Code in a particular situation, the student should request immediate clarification from the instructor.

-- 9.3.1.3.
-The submission of commercially prepared papers, reports, or themes in satisfaction of course requirements are prohibited.
+If there are questions regarding how to apply the Professional Scholars' Code in a particular situation, the student should request immediate clarification from the instructor. - The submission of commercially prepared papers, reports, or themes in satisfaction of course requirements are prohibited.
 The use of another's academic work wholly, or in part, as a means of satisfying course requirements is also prohibited.
-Falsifying or misrepresenting the results of a research project or study is a violation of the Professional Scholars' Code. - 9.3.1.4.
-Examinations, practical exercises, and problem solutions, whether administered in the classroom or given in a take-home or remote/virtual form should be the work of the individual who submits them.
+Falsifying or misrepresenting the results of a research project or study is a violation of the Professional Scholars' Code. - Examinations, practical exercises, and problem solutions, whether administered in the classroom or given in a take-home form should be the work of the individual who submits them.
 Unless it is intended to be a take home test, the exercises shall not be removed from the classroom/lab/computer lab.
-STUDENTS SHALL NOT SHARE TEST INFORMATION/EXAM QUESTIONS WITH ANY OTHER STUDENTS DURING OR AFTER THE ADMINISTRATION OF AN EXAMINATION. - 9.3.1.5.
-Group work and other forms of collaboration may be authorized by an instructor for a specific assignment.
+STUDENTS SHALL NOT SHARE TEST INFORMATION/EXAM QUESTIONS WITH ANY OTHER STUDENTS DURING OR AFTER THE ADMINISTRATION OF AN EXAMINATION. - Group work and other forms of collaboration may be authorized by an instructor for a specific assignment.
 The presumption remains, however, that unless otherwise permitted and specified by the instructor, all academic work is to be an individual effort.
-In this spirit, the Professional Scholars' Code prohibits both the giving and receiving of unauthorized assistance. - 9.3.1.6.
-Audio or visual recording of lectures, presentations, or laboratory demonstrations by students is permissible within strict guidelines as outlined in the Audio and Visual Recording Policy.
-Noncompliance with the audio/visual recording guidelines is a violation of the Professional Scholars' Code.
+In this spirit, the Professional Scholars' Code prohibits both the giving and receiving of unauthorized assistance.

-A student at the College of Health Professions and Wellness who submits an examination or other work certifies that the work is their own and that they are unaware of any instance of violation of this code by himself/herself or others.
+- Audio or visual recording of lectures, presentations, or laboratory demonstrations by students is permissible within strict guidelines as outlined in the Audio and Visual Recording Policy (See policy I.24.00).
+Noncompliance with the audio/visual recording 4 guidelines is a violation of the Professional Scholars' Code. - A student of the College of Health Professions and Wellness who submits an examination or other work certifies that the work is his or her own and that he or she is unaware of any instance of violation of this code by himself/herself or others.

-9.4.
 Suspected Violations of Professional Scholar's Code